201flaviosilva-labs/Bingo-Godot/README.md

 ## Final notes

 This project was developed as part of the proposed challenge.
 I am deeply grateful for the opportunity to participate and showcase my skills.

-**[WIP]**
+I learned a lot with this project, and I'm kinda proud of the final result.